yayaa/ParallaxRecyclerView/README.md

 If you wish to change Parallax effects ratio, you can simple call `setParallaxRatio` on code, or you can set it by xml with `parallax_ratio` attribute.

+P.S.: Because this library uses scaleType Matrix to calculate and re-position image as centered only, you will need to provide images which their widths are big enough to fit the screen, consider having a backend provides multiple size of images.
+[More info][2] Any solutions with a pull request are very welcomed :)

 ## Download
 Add library dependency to your `build.gradle` file: